Ireland’s grandest castle hotel, with a history going back to the early 13th century, Ashford Castle is set in 350 acres of beautiful parkland.

 Beatrice and Stanley Tollman, of the South African hotel group Red Carnation Hotels, bought the hotel in 2013 and immediately began a major programme of repair, restoration and refurbishment to bring the building, interiors and the surrounding gardens and parkland back to their glorious best.
 Individuality is respected however, and each room in some way reflects the special qualities of the hotel.

-Guest rooms, and the luxurious suites at the top of the castle - many with magnificent views of Lough Corrib, the River Cong and wooded parkland - are elegantly furnished with period furniture, some with enormous and beautifully appointed bathrooms; others have remarkable architectural features, such as a panelled wooden ceiling discovered behind plasterwork in one of the suites during previous renovations (and now fully restored).
+Many of the guest rooms, and the luxurious suites at the top of the castle - with magnificent views of Lough Corrib, the River Cong and wooded parkland - have been completely refurbished and are elegantly furnished with period furniture, some with enormous and beautifully appointed bathrooms; others have remarkable architectural features, such as a panelled wooden ceiling discovered behind plasterwork in one of the suites during previous renovations (and now fully restored).
+Any rooms not completed in the initial refurbishment phase were scheduled for completion shortly afterwards.

-The hotel’s exceptional amenities include a neo-classical fitness centre, and the extensive activities outdoor pursuits available on the estate and are conveniently detailed.
+The hotel’s exceptional amenities include a neo-classical fitness centre, and the extensive activities outdoor pursuits available on the estate are conveniently detailed.
+A spa and other leisure facilities are promised very soon.

-In addition The Library and Drawing Room menus offer informal meals including Afternoon Tea.
+In addition The Library, Drawing Room and Cocktail Bar menus offer informal meals.

 Conference/banqueting (110/166); business centre; free broadband wi/fi.
 Archery, boat trips, clay pigeon shooting, equestrian, walking, garden, fishing (fly & coarse), golf (9), fitness centre, sauna, steam room, massage, beauty salon, hairdressing.
 Children welcome (under 12s free in parents' room, cot available without charge).
 No pets.
 Heli-pad.